pal03377/pc_presence/README.md

 Now you'll find a line in the editor that says `registrationEnabled = True`.
 Change it to `registrationEnabled = False`.

 On the upper right corner, click on "Save" and on the reload button (with the two arrows).

+## Security

+Sorry, there is not much.
+You can't double-register teams.
+PC Presence will allow double logins from the same user and will not verify anything.

+## Refresh rate

+PC Presenter refreshes online/offline every minute.
+When the program is closed, your status changes to offline after 2 minutes.

+## Autostart

+Whenever you turn your PC back on, you'll have to start PC Presence to make you visible in the team.
+You can also [put PC Presence into the Autostart folder](http://tunecomp.net/add-app-to-startup/).

+## Plans for the future

+- Notifications
+- Auto-Updating
+- Autostart